onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Mark Zuckerberg bunker - he hasn't got the memo that we're all in this together https://www.zerohedge.com/markets/mark-zuckerberg-building-top-secret-hawaii-doomsday-bunker-blast-resistant-door

+> "Think of it: zillions and zillions of organisms running around, each under the hypnotic spell of a single truth, all these truths identical, and all logically incompatible with one another: 'My hereditary material is the most important material on earth; its survival justifies your frustration, pain, even death'.
+And you are one of those organisms, living your life in the thrall of a logical absurdity." - [Robert Wright](https://www.azquotes.com/quote/577877)

+> "If you truly loved yourself, you could never hurt another." - [Gautama Buddha](https://www.goodreads.com/quotes/40567-if-you-truly-loved-yourself-you-could-never-hurt-another)

+> "The Buddha said anger has a “poisoned root and honeyed tip”." - [Robert Wright](https://www.goodreads.com/quotes/9331529-the-buddha-said-anger-has-a-poisoned-root-and-honeyed)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Conscious Evolution
 ██████████████████████████████████████████████████████████████████

 > "It is as if man had been suddenly appointed managing director of the biggest business of all, the business of evolution—appointed without being asked if he wanted it, and without proper warning and preparation.
 What is more, he can’t refuse the job.
 Whether he wants to or not, whether he is conscious of what he is doing or not, he is in point of fact determining the future direction of evolution on this earth.
 That is his inescapable destiny, and the sooner he realizes it and starts believing in it, the better for all concerned..." - [Transhumanism, by Julian Huxley](https://www.consciousevolution.co.uk/blog/what-is-an-evolutionary#:~:text=It%20is%20as,for%20all%20concerned.%20.%20.%20.)

+> "We are agents who alter the unfolding of the universe." - [Stuart Kauffman](https://www.goodreads.com/quotes/8508105-we-are-agents-who-alter-the-unfolding-of-the-universe)

 > "Who looks outside, dreams; who looks inside, awakes." - [Carl Jung](https://www.azquotes.com/quote/151492)